hashicorp/terraform-provider-azurerm/website/docs/r/storage_account.html.markdown

 A `custom_domain` block supports the following:

-* `name` - (Optional) The Custom Domain Name to use for the Storage Account, which will be validated by Azure.
+* `name` - (Required) The Custom Domain Name to use for the Storage Account, which will be validated by Azure.
 * `use_subdomain` - (Optional) Should the Custom Domain Name be validated by using indirect CNAME validation?

 ---